eva-barczykowska/docker_compose_example/README.md

  ✔ Container docker_compose_example-web-1  Stopped                                                                                                                   0.0s
 Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5000 -> 0.0.0.0:0: listen tcp 0.0.0.0:5000: bind: address already in use

-I changed the ports but the application did not run and old ports were showing up ❯ docker-compose up
+I changed the ports but the application did not run and old ports were showing up:

+❯ docker-compose up
 [+] Running 1/0
  ✔ Container docker_compose_example-web-1  Recreated                                                                                                                 0.0s